 The Embassy Suites Charleston Historic District is the perfect place for families.
 For starters, every room is a suite giving that extra space a family needs.
 It’s conveniently located right in the heart of Charleston and is in walking distance to so many area attractions.
 Throw in a complimentary made-to-order breakfast and nightly cocktail/hors d’oeuvres receptions and it’s perfect!
 Oh, and kids will love its castle-like exterior.
 It was once the location of the original Citadel Military College!

 We stayed at a Hampton Inn across the river in Point Pleasant because we had rewards points I wanted to redeem.
 I am always trying to save money when we travel and even though it would have been nicer to have stayed in the downtown area, I chose free!
-Click to see how we travel for cheap or free and how we get free hotel stays.
+Click to see how to use credit cards to save on family travel and how we get free hotel stays.

 This post contains affiliate links.
 I make a small commission from any sale of a product linked to this post.
 DQ Family Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees.
 Your price does not change when you click on these links, but it does provide me with a small commission.